freakingrocky/thoryvos/Readme.md

 Install the fonts by executing the following command:\
 `python install_fonts.py` \
+**This must be run as *admin*.**\
 This script is Windows only.
 For other OS, you need to install the included fonts manually.
+If you get different fonts or missing text.
+Try installing the fonts manually by moving everything in the fonts directory to `C:\Windows\Fonts`\
+**Install all the *requirements* before running the program**.\
+`pip install -r requirements.txt`

 > Currently Available Features:  \